Sultana-akther20/project-quiz/README.md

 Description of the test: After clicking the answer, it will show the coccert answer and wrong answer by using green for correct and red for wrong.
 Expected Outcome: should show green for correct and red for wrong answer.
-Actual Outcome: Work as expected
+Actual Outcome: Work as expected.
-Error: no
+Error: no.

 Screenshot as proof:
 ![Image](https://github.com/user-attachments/assets/0e81174d-522a-4871-ab15-56c318e8a692)